w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

    The expected time to finality is 12-60 seconds.

 2. Ethereum 2.0 requires many validators per shard to provide strong validity guarantees while
-   {{ polkadot: Polkadot's :polkadot }}{{ kusama: Kusama's :kusama }} can provide stronger guarantees with fewer validators per shard.
+   {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can provide stronger guarantees with fewer validators per shard. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
-   {{ polkadot: Polkadot's :polkadot }}{{ kusama: Kusama's :kusama }} achieves this by making validators distribute an [erasure coding](./learn-availability.md#erasure-codes) to all validators in the system, such that anyone - not only the shard's validators - can reconstruct a parachain's block and test its validity.
+   achieves this by making validators distribute an [erasure coding](./learn-availability.md#erasure-codes) to all validators in the system, such that anyone - not only the shard's validators - can reconstruct a parachain's block and test its validity.
 The random parachain-validator assignments and secondary checks performed by randomly selected validators make it less likely for the small set of validators on each parachain to collude.

 ## Staking Mechanics